bghira/SimpleTuner/TUTORIAL.md

 #### General Settings

-- `MODEL_FAMILY`: Set this to the model arch you are training; kolors, sdxl, pixart_sigma, flux, sd3, legacy
+- `model_family`: Set this to the model arch you are training; kolors, sdxl, pixart_sigma, flux, sd3, legacy
-- `DATALOADER_CONFIG`: This file is mandatory, and an example copy can be found in `multidatabackend.json.example` which contains an example for a multi-dataset configuration split between S3 and local data storage.
+- `data_backend_config`: This file is mandatory, and an example copy can be found in `multidatabackend.json.example` which contains an example for a multi-dataset configuration split between S3 and local data storage.
   - See [this document](/documentation/DATALOADER.md) for more information on configuring the data loader.
   - One or more datasets can be configured, but it's not necessary to use multiple.
   - Some config options that have an equivalent commandline option name can be omitted, in favour of the global option
   - Some config options are mandatory, but errors will emit for those on startup.
 Feel free to experiment.
   - Each dataset can have its own crop and resolution config.
-- `TRAINING_SEED`: You may set a numeric value here and it will make your training reproducible to that seed across all other given settings.
+- `seed`: You may set a numeric value here and it will make your training reproducible to that seed across all other given settings.
   - You may wish to set this to -1 so that your training is absolutely random, which prevents overfitting to a given seed.
-- `RESUME_CHECKPOINT`: Specifies which checkpoint to resume from. "latest" will pick the most recent one.
+- `resume_from_checkpoint`: Specifies which checkpoint to resume from. "latest" will pick the most recent one.
   - Do not set this value to a full pipeline.
 It will not work.
 To resume training a pipeline, use `MODEL_NAME` and provide an `/absolute/path`
-- `CHECKPOINTING_STEPS`: Frequency of checkpointing during training.
+- `checkpointing_steps`: Frequency of checkpointing during training.
   - Too many checkpoints created can slow down training.
 However, it might be necessary on providers that could unexpectedly shut down or restart your environment.
-- `CHECKPOINTING_LIMIT`: Maximum number of checkpoints to keep.
+- `checkpoints_total_limit`: Maximum number of checkpoints to keep.
   - Using a higher value here will make it safer to leave training running attended for longer, at the cost of higher disk consumption - MUCH higher, in the case of SDXL.
-- `LEARNING_RATE`: The initial learning rate for the model.
+- `learning_rate`: The initial learning rate for the model.
   - A value of `4e-7` may be considered the lowest effective learning rate when using EMA.
 A value of `1e-5` is much too high.
   - Somewhere in the range of `4e-7` to `4e-6` most likely lies your sweet spot.
   - You want the model to explore new territory (higher learning rate), but not so boldly that it explodes in catastrophic forgetting or worse.